Azure/Azure-Sentinel/DataConnectors/microsoft-sentinel-log-analytics-logstash-output-plugin/README.md

 - **plugin_flush_interval** – Number, 5 by default.
 Defines the maximal time difference (in seconds) between sending two messages to Log Analytics.
 - **retransmission_time** - Number, 10 by default.
 This will set the amount of time in seconds given for retransmitting messages once sending has failed.
 - **compress_data** - Boolean, false by default.
 When this field is true, the event data is compressed before using the API.
 Recommended for high throughput pipelines
+- **proxy** - String, Empty by default.
+Specify which proxy URL to use for API calls for all of the communications with Azure.
 - **proxy_aad** - String, Empty by default.
 Specify which proxy URL to use for API calls for the Azure Active Directory service.
+Overrides the proxy setting.
 - **proxy_endpoint** - String, Empty by default.
 Specify which proxy URL to use when sending log data to the endpoint.
+Overrides the proxy setting.

 #### Note: When setting an empty string as a value for a proxy setting, it will unset any system wide proxy setting.